|Frederick of Bohemia, Elector Palatine|

 Prince Rupert was the third son of Elizabeth of Bohemia and her husband Frederick the Elector Palantine and King of Bohemia Rupert was born in Prague on 17th December 1619 and was placed in an ebony cradle inlaid with gold and precious stones, a gift from the burghers of Prague along with swaddling clothes of cambric .
 His mother had arrived in Prague in November after an arduous journey while heavily pregnant.

 Rupert’s mother was one of two surviving children of one of Protestant Europe’s most important monarchs, James I, king of Scotland and of England.
-When the news of the birth reached his English grandfather James;
+When the news of the birth reached his grandfather in England James;

 ‘Joyfully asked for a large beaker of wine and drank to the health of the new born prince in Bohemia.’[i]